MovieLabs/OMC/Docs/Tech-Notes/Assets.md

 # Assets
 Tracking and categorizing the assets that make up a production is probably one of the most complex parts of production management and complex systems have been developed to do this over the years.
-The role of the OMC-JSON is not to replace this but to provide a common mechanism for communicating what assets are needed for a given workflow and provide a means for the applications and services to find and access the files they need.
+The role of OMC-JSON is not to replace this but to provide a common mechanism for communicating the assets needed for a given workflow and provide a means for the applications and services to find and access the files and other assets they need.
 This information includes how an asset relates to other parts of the production; some of those other parts are themselves assets (e.g., a proxy that is derived from the OCF), and some aren't (e.g., the scene in which the asset is used.)

 The 2030 vision establishes some core ideas behind the handling of assets:
 - Separation of its [structural and functional characteristics](Functional&Structural.md)
-- That the specific location of an asset can be abstracted and resolved when needed.
+- The specific location of an asset can be abstracted and resolved when needed.
 This involves the use of a resolution service that returns a specific location on request.
 [Read our blog post on resolving assets]([Through the Looking Glass - MovieLabs](https://movielabs.com/through-the-looking-glass/))

-In practical terms the general expected pattern for using the OMC-JSON is that the payload describes a set of assets, each asset contains one or more identifiers.
-The identifiers are then passed to a resolution service which will return back the URL of the required resource.
+In practical terms the general expected pattern for using the OMC-JSON is that the payload describes a set of assets and each asset contains one or more identifiers.
+The identifiers can be passed to a resolution service which will return a URL for the required resource.
+Applications may not have to resolve identifiers if the JSON contains enough information or if the identifier itself is a resolved location (such as a URL.)

-Often the process of deciding exactly which set of assets a person or service needs for a particular task is a complex one.
-Assets typically advance through multiple versions and there might be different variants or representations of the same asset, etc.
+Often the process of deciding exactly which set of assets a person or service needs for a particular task is complicated.
+Assets advance through multiple versions and there might be different variants or representations of the same asset.
+Note: a formal extension to OMC for managing versions is underway; one if its most important features is that a version is itself just another Asset that can be used independently.

 The intent in the OMC-JSON is that a set of assets needed for a task can be communicated and unambiguously resolved.